jenpennen/jennycho/src/content/work/scootly.md

 ### # Promote micro-electric mobility

 It’s time to embrace a solution that tackles both challenges of convenient transportation and environmental choices head-on.
-We We can reshape perceptions of scooters and present them as a practical, accessible mode of transportation for all.
+We can reshape perceptions of scooters and present them as a practical, accessible mode of transportation for all.

 ### # Incentivize scooter ownership.